janus-idp/backstage-showcase/showcase-docs/monitoring-and-logging.md

 ### Enabling Metrics Monitoring on Openshift

-To enable metrics on Openshift, you will need to modify the `values.yaml` of the [Janus Helm chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage/values.yaml)
+To enable metrics on Openshift, you will need to modify the `values.yaml` of the [RHDH Helm chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage/values.yaml)

 To obtain the `values.yaml`, you can run the following command: